bodywork-ml/bodywork-core/README.md

 ## What does Bodywork Do?

-When Kubernetes runs a Bodywork project, it deploys pre-built [Bodywork containers](https://hub.docker.com/repository/docker/bodyworkml/bodywork-core) that clone your project's Git repository and run the Python modules within it.
+When Kubernetes triggers a Bodywork deployment, it runs pre-built [Bodywork containers](https://hub.docker.com/repository/docker/bodyworkml/bodywork-core) that clone your project's Git repository and run the Python modules within it.
 At no point is there any need to build Docker images, push them to a container registry or trigger a deployment.

 This process is shown below for a `train-and-serve` pipeline with two stages: train model (as a batch job), then serve the trained model (as a microservice with a REST API).